vseryakov/backendjs/README.md

 can be shipped regardless of the npm, node nodules and other env setup.
 These modules are exposed in the `core.modules` the same way as all other core submodules methods.

-Let's assuming the modules/ contains file facebook.js which implements custom FB logic:
+Let's assume the modules/ contains file facebook.js which implements custom FB logic:

             var bkjs = require("backendjs");
             var fb = {}